nandirchrd/react-folder-structures/README.md

-# HERE IS MY VANILLA REACT FOLDER STRUCTURES
+# HERE IS MY TYPESCRIPT REACT FOLDER STRUCTURES
 - assets
   to save all my assets, like css, images, videos, files, etc.
 - components